What is Cognitive Behavioral Therapy (CBT)?

 Is CBT a Good Option for Me?

-In addition to considering what a successful outcome would look like, a person could also consider their preferences about how they imagine sessions with their counselor should be.
 Some people who prefer a less directive approach or just want to “vent” might find that CBT is too structured of an approach for them.
-Others who may have a lot of unresolved issues from childhood or other traumatic events that have happened might find that they benefit more from therapy that includes processing through these past events more than typical CBT treatment includes.
-Generally, CBT is a good fit for people who want a more structured approach, want a therapist who is more directive, want to work on specific issues and problems happening in their lives now, and want to develop new ways to cope or respond to these problems.
+Generally, CBT is a good fit for people who: want a more structured approach, want a therapist who is more direct, want to work on specific issues and problems happening in their lives now, and want to develop new ways to cope or respond to these problems.

 What Can I Expect During CBT Treatment?